 In the new study, conducted by researchers at the University of Toronto, older refugees, between 45 to 85 years of age, as part of the Canadian Longitudinal Study on Aging, were examined for any prevalence of depressive symptoms.

-Factors possibly influencing severity of depression among refugees, such as age, gender, marital status, socioeconomic status, educational attainment, physical and behavioral health, were taken into account during the study.
+Factors possibly influencing the severity of depression among refugees, such as age, gender, marital status, socioeconomic status, educational attainment, physical and behavioral health, were taken into account during the study.

 Based on the findings, the refugees were profoundly more likely to exhibit depressive symptoms decades after settlement compared to Canadian-born individuals.
-The radically high risk amount, estimated at 70%, was evident even when factors like age, gender and marital status, were taken into consideration.
+The radically high-risk amount, estimated at 70%, was evident even when factors like age, gender, and marital status, were taken into consideration.

 “The prevalence of depression was higher in a sample of 272 refugees (22.1%) and 5,059 non-refugee immigrants (16.6%), compared to 24,339 native-born Canadians (15.2%),” the study reads.